jturner297/Embedded-Simon-Says/README.md

 <img src="assets/STM-SAYS_thumbnailGIF.gif" width="500" />

-A pattern-matching memory game built on STM32
+A faithful recreation of the classic Simon memory game built on STM32

 ## Overview
 **Embedded Simon Says** is a recreation of the classic game of **Simon Says**, but built on **STM32** using physical LEDs and buttons.
 Features two distinct gameplay modes.

+### Learning Mode
+Designed to help players memorize and study patterns at their own pace.
+  - Players can view the entire pattern from the start
+  - No adapting difficulty
+  - Unlimited attempts at recreating the pattern, no penalties for mistakes
+  - Goal: master the sequences

 ### Challenge Mode
 Designed to test the player’s memory.